Dear community members,

 We will keep you informed about rescheduling events as we monitor the situation.
 Updates on Columbia University's guidance regarding COVID-19 response and campus operations can be found here.**

 Held every year in March, Brain Awareness Week is an international campaign to boost public awareness about brain research and celebrate the wonders of the mind and brain.
 There’s no better place to get up close and personal with the three-pound marvel in your head than at Columbia University.
 Working with science and education partners throughout New York, Columbia hosts and organizes a variety of Brain Awareness Week events for curious folks of all ages.

 For Brain Awareness Week 2020, we explore a wide range of topics.
-Middle- and high-school students can discover the brain science behind speech and music at our STEM Starters workshop.
+Middle- and high-school students can learn about the brain at our STEM Starters workshop.
 Public talks for adults will showcase the connections between art and the brain.
 And kids get their feet moving and their brain cells firing at family-friendly events in Morningside Heights, Manhattanville and Harlem.

 Each year, we invite our neighbors to join us for these free public events featuring head-scratching lectures and mind-boggling activities for every age.
 The world-renowned research in brain science happening at Columbia University is advancing our understanding of how the brain works.
 March is your chance to learn about the latest discoveries.
 Check out featured Brain Awareness Week events below, or click here to view all events.